Epilepsy and COVID vaccine: making an informed decision

 Are you worried about epilepsy and the COVID vaccine?
 Read about the latest information we have on safety and how to prepare for your injection

 If you have seizures, you might have some concerns about epilepsy and COVID vaccines.
-In the past you may have experienced negative side effects from taking new medication.
-So, it's perfectly natural to feel worried about whether mild vaccine side effects will affect your epilepsy.
+If you’ve previously experienced negative side effects from taking new medication, you might feel worried about getting the vaccine.

 Here is what you need to know about the vaccine for COVID and seizures.